 Where does yukina savoy fit in this scheme?
 That’s a good question.
-Yukina savoy has dark green, spoon-shaped, puckered leaves affixed to smooth white stems that are arranged in an upright rosette in mild weather and that become somewhat flattened in cold weather.
-In this regard, it resembles a larger version of tatsoi, but is placed within the pekinensis “loose head” type by the Kitazawa Seed Company in Oakland, CA, my seed source.
+Yukina savoy has dark green, spoon-shaped, puckered leaves affixed to smooth white stems that are arranged in an upright rosette in mild weather, becoming somewhat flattened in colder weather.
+In this regard, it resembles a larger version of tatsoi, but is placed within the pekinensis “loose head” type by the Kitazawa Seed Company in Oakland CA, my seed source.
 Major brassica references do not even mention it.
 Nor do I have the faintest idea how the European word ‘savoy’ became attached to an Asian plant; perhaps someone thought it resembles the crinkly savoy cabbage leaves?
 Regardless, yukina savoy is a nutritious, tasty addition to the winter table.

 Production statistics for yukina savoy are hard to come by, if they even exist.
-My guess is the crop is not grown on a large scale anywhere in North America; reports by Grahn et al. (2015) in Washington State, and Matheke et al. (2006) in Alaska, suggest small- to moderate-size farms and home gardens are the primary production venues.
+My guess is the crop is not grown on a large scale anywhere in North America.
+Reports by Grahn et al. (2015) from Washington State, and Matheke et al. (2006) in Alaska, suggest small- to moderate-size farms and home gardens are the primary production venues.
 A recent trip to H Mart, the mega-Asian grocery chain, did not find yukina savoy among the plethora of exotic vegetables (edible banana flowers, anyone?) cramming the shelves and aisles.

 |Mature yukina savoy.
 Photo taken November 2, 2017.|